Vasi012/ELITE-Luxury-Cars/README.md

 ## Unfixed Bugs

-On a dekstop page in index.html when clicking on the next button in the slider the website push you up with 10%.
+On a desktop page in index.html when clicking on the next button in the slider the website push you up with 10%.

 ## Deployment

 **Version Control

--The site was created using the GitPod code editor and pushed to github to the repository 'Elite-Luxury-Cars'.
+-The site was created using the GitPod code editor and pushed to GitHub to the repository 'Elite-Luxury-Cars'.

 -The following git commands were used throughout development to push code to the remote repo: